SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

 Firebase Cloud Messaging
 ========================
 It is beyond the scope of this documentation to explain the complete setup Firebase Cloud Messaging.
 This implementation uses an auxilar python library or also named interface *eews2fcm.py* to send out EEW messages based on what it is configured at the sections of *Magnitude Association* and *Regionalized Profiles*.
-In order to understand the Firebase Cloud Messaging interface see `Firebase Cloud Messaging`_ and `HTTP protocol`_.
-This interface is activated with:
+The previous eews2fcm.py supported sending notifications using the HTTP protocol which is going to be deprecated from June, 2024.
+This was replaced using the new protocol `HTTP v1`_ which is more suitable to send notifications to both Android and iOS.
+In order to understand the Firebase Cloud Messaging interface see `Firebase Cloud Messaging`_.
+This interface is activated in the module configuration file with the option:

 .. code-block:: sh

    FCM.activate = true

-In order to send notifications, an `authorization key`_ and a `notification topic`_ must be provided in a separate file (that can be configured with *FCM.dataFile*) in the following format:
+Using a separate file (whose path must be set in the configuration value *FCM.dataFile*), a service JSON file, obtained from the Firebase Console for the specific project `Service JSON File`_, must be provided.
+Additionally, the EQ information is broadcasted using a topic where app users are subscribed automatically in the moment they run the app for the first time.
+See more about this in `notification topic`_.
+The project name is also used along the service JSON to obtain a short-lived access token.
+You can get this string value from the project configuration (follow the next `Project ID`_ and get the right project ID string name).
+Within this configuration file for FCM it is possible to enable or disable to send notification to Android and/or iOS.
+Finally, there is an option to enable old notification format that was used in the previous eews2fcm.py interface.
+Below is an example how this file, referenced in the *FCM.dataFile*, looks like:

 .. code-block:: python

-   [AUTHKEY]
-   key=YOUR-AUTHORIZATION-KEY_GOES_HERE
    [TOPICS]
-   topic=YOUR_TOPIC_NAME_GOES_HERE
+   topic=eqAlerts
+   [SERVICEFILE]
+   servicefile= /opt/fcm/credentials/projectServiceFile.json
+   [PROJECTID]
+   projectid = myappid
+   [ENABLED_OS]
+   android = true
+   ios = true
+   [SUPPORT_OLD_FORMAT]
+   oldformat = true

 .. _sceewlog-reports: